 A double recipient of the Foyle Young Poet Award, Jade also won 1st place in the 2014 BBC Proms’ Poetry Competition and the National Seafaring Limerick Competition 2014 judged by Ian McMillan.
 She won 2nd place in the Ledbury Poetry Festival Competition 2011 (Young Category) and 3rd place in the Poetry Book Society's National Student Poetry Competition 2013, judged by Daljit Nagra.

 She is a winner in the 2018 Creative Future Literary Awards for her short story 'Hearts for Sale', selected by Lemn Sissay, and received her prize at the Southbank Centre in London as part of the London Literature Festival.

 Jade is also a singer-songwriter, translating metaphor into melody.
 Her debut eco-themed album of poem-songs 'Algal Bloom', inspired by the humble-hearted wisdom and resilience of nature, was released to BBC Introducing acclaim through Warren Records in January 2020 with funding and support from PRS Foundation and Make Noise.

 Jade has performed at a range of festivals including Ledbury Poetry Festival, Ilkley Literature Festival, Sheffield's Off The Shelf, Beverley's Lit Up, Saboteur Awards, and York Literature Festival.

-She was Poet-in-Residence for Ilkley Literature Festival 2017, closely mentored by Daljit Nagra, where she enjoyed devising and delivering nature-focussed workshops with the public and in schools, including her Poetry of Trees workshop.
+She was Poet-in-Residence for Ilkley Literature Festival 2017, closely mentored by Daljit Nagra, where she enjoyed devising and delivering nature-focused workshops with the public and in schools, including her Poetry of Trees workshop.